v128store/guile-hoot/design/ABI.md

 sticking with explicit tags seems to be a good MVP measure for the Guile-on-WebAssembly effort.)

-We do make a few deviations from what native Guile does, for example to use `(ref string)` instead of having Guile-like representations of strings.
-As long as these types are not equivalent with any of the heap-tagged types, and not equivalent to each other, we can use the MVP run-time casts to tell them apart.
+We do make a few deviations from what native Guile does, because of platform differences and because we don't have existing C API consumers that have assumptions about Guile's ABI.
+So though we are inspired by Guile, the type definitions described below are the canonical documentation.

 ## Calling convention